Packages

 The most efficient workflow is to create a package, share it with any collaborators, and set it to auto-update.
 And you don't have to wait for a model to be "done" before using it in a package.
 Even if the package is a placeholder on top of a simple shape, you can use it to greybox your environment and then have the placeholder copies automatically update as you publish more detailed versions.

 You can create a package from any single object or any single parent and children branch of objects.
-If you want to create a package for a single object, we recommend adding it to a Model grouping first so that you can add, remove, or scale instance within the package later without breaking the package.
+If you want to create a package for a single object, add it to a Model grouping first so that you can add, remove, or scale child objects within the package later without breaking the package.

 2. In the new window, fill in the package details.
-In particular, if you're working in a group, set Ownership to the appropriate group in which you have permission to create/edit group experiences.
+In particular, if you're working in a group, set Ownership to the appropriate group in which you have permission to create/edit group games.

 3. Click Submit.